Westminster City Council v Duke of Westminster

 Westminster City Council v Duke of Westminster was a case between Westminster City Council and the 6th Duke of Westminster (and fellow family trust co-trustees) heard in November 1990.
 The dispute concerned 532 flats in Page Street, Vincent Street and Regency Street, Pimlico, London.
-These had been designed by architect Sir Edwin Lutyens and erected between 1928-30 for the 2nd Duke and the other family trustees.
-In 1937 the trustees leased them (for a peppercorn rent of 1 shilling) to the council on a 999-year lease containing the stipulation that they be used only as "dwellings for the working classes... and no other purpose."
+These had been designed by architect Sir Edwin Lutyens and erected between 1928 and 1930 for the 2nd Duke and the other family trustees.
+In 1937, the trustees leased them (for a peppercorn rent of 1 shilling) to the council on a 999-year lease containing the stipulation that they be used only as "dwellings for the working classes... and no other purpose."

-In 1990 the Council argued that the term "working class" was now meaningless and that the stipulation should be overturned, allowing them to sell the leaseholds of the flats to anyone, against the Duke's wishes.
+In 1990, the Council argued that the term "working class" was now meaningless and that the stipulation should be overturned, allowing them to sell the leaseholds of the flats to anyone, against the Duke's wishes.
 The Duke maintained that the properties should remain available as low-rent accommodation for those who could not afford to purchase long leaseholds.
 His freehold interest means the Duke can charge for extensions and structural alterations.
 If a majority of a block becomes privately owned that majority can pay for and cease his future such rights: via collective enfranchisement.
 The case was dubbed Westminster v Westminster by the media.
+The High Court of Justice of England and Wales ruled in favour of the Duke.